clab/dynet/doc/source/install.rst

     sudo apt-get install libboost-all-dev cmake mercurial

-Or on **Mac OSX**, first make sure the Apple Command Line Tools are installed, then get Boost, CMake, and Mercurial with either homebrew or macports:
+Or on **macOS**, first make sure the Apple Command Line Tools are installed, then get Boost, CMake, and Mercurial with either homebrew or macports:

 ::